On the Condition Number Dependency in Bilevel Optimization: Lower Bounds

-\begin{lem}[{\citet[Lemma 6 and 7]{arjevani2023lower}}] $\bar f^{\text{nc-rs}}$ and the associated stochastic first-order oracle $\sO : \vx \mapsto \hat \nabla \bar f^{\text{nc-rs}}(\vx)$ satisfy: \begin{enumerate} \item We have $\bar f^{\text{nc-rs}}(\vzero)- \inf_{\vx \in \sR^T} \bar f^{\text{nc-rs}}(\vx) \le 12 T $; \item $\bar f^{\text{nc-rs}}(\vx)$ has $155$-Lipschitz continuous gradients, \item The SFO $\sO$ is unbiased for $\nabla \bar f^{\text{nc-rs}}$, has variance bounded by $ 23^2 (1-p)/p $. \item Let $\{\vx^t \}_{t \in \sN}$ be the sequence generated by a randomized algorithm $\texttt{A} \in \gA^{{\rm sfo}}$.
+\begin{lem}[{\citet[Lemma 6 and 7]{arjevani2023lower}}] $\bar f^{\text{nc-rs}}$ and the associated stochastic first-order oracle $\sO : \vx \mapsto \hat \nabla \bar f^{\text{nc-rs}}(\vx)$ satisfy: \begin{enumerate} \item We have $\bar f^{\text{nc-rs}}(\vzero)- \inf_{\vx \in \sR^T} \bar f^{\text{nc-rs}}(\vx) \le 12 T $; \item $\bar f^{\text{nc-rs}}(\vx)$ has $155$-Lipschitz continuous gradients; \item The SFO $\sO$ is unbiased for $\nabla \bar f^{\text{nc-rs}}$, has variance bounded by $ 23^2 (1-p)/p $; \item Let $\{\vx^t \}_{t \in \sN}$ be the sequence generated by a randomized algorithm $\texttt{A} \in \gA^{{\rm sfo}}$.
 For all $t \le (T - \log(2/\delta))/ (2p)$ and any deterministic mapping $\gM: \sR^T \rightarrow \sR^T$, with probability $1-\delta$, we have $\Vert \nabla \bar f^{\text{nc-sc}}(\gM(\vx^t)) \Vert \ge 1/2 $. \end{enumerate} \end{lem}

-{Now, we are ready to present our hard instance for stochastic NC-SC bilevel problems.
-Compared with our construction in the deterministic case, we abandon the coupling variable~$\vy$ in Eq. (\ref{eq:our-f}) since the sub-chain $h^{\rm sc}$ in Eq. (\ref{eq:sc-sub-chain}) has unbounded gradients, which can cause higher variance as in the stochastic setting \citep{li2021complexity}.
-By only using the rescaling variable $\vz$, our upper- and lower-level functions $f, g: \sR^T \times \sR^T \rightarrow \sR$ and the associated stochastic first-order oracle $\sO: (\vx,\vz) \mapsto ( \hat \nabla f(\vx,\vz), \hat \nabla g(\vx,\vz))$ are formally defined as:}
+{ Now, we enhance the above randomized stochastic NC zero-chain by leveraging the bilevel structure to provide a larger condition number dependency.
+The core idea mirrors the deterministic case; however, we exclude the coupling variable $\vy$ from Eq. (\ref{eq:our-f}) because the component functions $ h^{\rm nc}$, $h^{\rm sc}$ in Eq. (\ref{eq:our-hard-h}) and (\ref{eq:sc-sub-chain}) have unbounded gradients, which can cause higher variance as in the stochastic setting \citep{li2021complexity}. } Formally, we set up the upper- and lower-level functions $f, g: \sR^T \times \sR^T \rightarrow \sR$ and the associated stochastic first-order oracle $\sO: (\vx,\vz) \mapsto ( \hat \nabla f(\vx,\vz), \hat \nabla g(\vx,\vz))$ as:

 where both $\bar f^{\text{nc-rs}}$ and $\hat \nabla \bar f^{\text{nc-rs}}$ are from Definition \ref{dfn:Arj-NC-chain-stoc}.
 Let $\epsilon^{-\gamma}$ be the lower bound for nonconvex stochastic optimization \citep{arjevani2023lower}, where $\gamma = 2$ if $\sigma= 0$ and $\gamma=4$ if $\sigma > 0$.
 Since our construction above ensures that $\vz^*(\vx) = \kappa_y \vx $ and $f(\vx,\vz^*(\vx)) = (L_1 \beta^2/ 155) \bar f^{\text{nc-rs}}( \kappa_y \vx / \beta)$, we can follow the analysis of \citep{arjevani2023lower} to obtain the lower bound of $\Omega( (\kappa_y/ \epsilon)^{\gamma})$ by invoking Lemma \ref{lem:Arj-random} and appropriately choosing the parameters~$\beta$ and $T$.
 We state the formal theorem below.